Jervis Bay Territory | |

 • Summer (DST) | UTC+11:00 (AEDT) |

-The Jervis Bay Territory (/ˈdʒɜːrvɪs, ˈdʒɑːr-/; JBT)[2][3][4] is an internal federal territory[5] of Australia.
-It was established in 1915 from land ceded by the state of New South Wales,[6][7] in order to give the federal government access to the sea in the vicinity of the landlocked Australian Capital Territory (ACT).[8]
+The Jervis Bay Territory (/ˈdʒɜːrvɪs, ˈdʒɑːr-/; "JBT")[2][3][4] is an internal Australian territory[5].
+It was established in 1915 by the transfer of jurisdiction from the state of New South Wales to the federal Commonwealth of Australia,[6][7] in order to give the federal government control of a port in the vicinity of the landlocked Australian Capital Territory (ACT).[8]

 This section needs additional citations for verification.
 (September 2022) |

-This document, assented to by the Governor-General in 1915, provided for the transfer of 28 square miles of land at Jervis Bay to the Commonwealth, in addition to the areas surrendered under the Seat of Government Acceptance Act 1909 and the Seat of Government Surrender Act 1909.
+This Act provided for the transfer of 28 square miles of land at Jervis Bay to the Commonwealth, in addition to the areas surrendered under the Seat of Government Acceptance Act 1909 and the Seat of Government Surrender Act 1909.

 A portion of land at Jervis Bay was included in the Federal Capital Territory to provide a seaport for Australia's only inland capital.